The Ultimate WordPress Multisite Domain Mapping Guide

 Create a New Alias by entering your subsite’s custom domain name and hitting the Add Domain button.

 Some web hosts automatically set up a redirection for any domain alias.
 You can confirm this by looking at the Redirects To column.
+In my case, there wasn’t any redirection set.

 You’ve now added your subsite’s custom domain to your hosting account.